lbell/pretty-google-calendar/README.md

 `gcal="CalendarID,CalendarID"`\
 Calendar ID of the desired google calendar (note: must be set to 'Make available to public'.
 To display multiple calendars, separate ID's by a comma.
 (Note: calendars must fall under same API access.))

+`cal_ids="identifier,identifier"` \
+Optional custom CSS identifiers for each calendar (must match the number of calendars in `gcal`).
+Allows using meaningful names instead of numeric indexes for styling.
+Example: `cal_ids="soccer,baseball"` generates classes like `.pgcal-calendar-soccer` and `.pgcal-calendar-baseball`.
+Identifiers should be lowercase alphanumeric with hyphens.
+Defaults to numeric indexes (0, 1, 2, etc.)

 `locale="en"` \
 Sets the locale for calendar.
 Defaults to "en".